-The award winner receives a £5000 contribution to their funding and will also receive a work experience opportunity with BBC News.
+The award winner receives a £5000 contribution to their funding and will also receive a work experience opportunity with BBC News, Press Association and Wire Free Productions.
 Those applying for a financial contribution in excess of £5,000 will receive their additional funding from the Journalism Diversity Fund.

 The Claire Prosser bursary was set up in the memory of founder and former director of the BBC Journalism Trainee Scheme, who died suddenly in 2014.